What are the 3 Essential LEED Certification Building Requirements for AEC Projects?

 1. Register Your LEED Project

-Leed certified buildings online
+leed certified buildings online

 LEED Online platform